PeterAlanAnderson/burger/readme.md

 # BURGER BURGER BURGER

 ### What it does:
-It takes in burgers and lets you devour them.
+Burger is a simple MVC application that stores burger objects in a MySQL database and allows you to modify their state.

 ### How it does it:
-Materialize buttons trigger JQuery calls to a js router that points to an ORM that makes calls to a MySQL database.
+Materialize/jQuery front end calls to a js router that points to an ORM that makes calls to a MySQL database.

-##### I'll add it to Heroku and put a link here as soon as I figure out how...
+####Node Packages
+  * Body Parser
+  * Express
+  * Express Handlebars
+  * MySQL